Tai Chi.

 Dictionary entry for Theosophy.

-Eckhart Tolle is a New Age writer, the latest
+Tolle is a New Age writer, the latest fashionable

 Power of Now.
 Supports many New Age beliefs, including meditation.

-A New Age practice.
-A dangerous form of empty-your-mind
+Age practice.
+A dangerous form of empty-your-mind meditation started

-meditation started by Maharishi Mahesh Yogi, and made popular by association
+by Maharishi Mahesh Yogi, and made popular by association with the

-with the Beetles (music group).
-For more information see the History
+Beetles (music group).
+For more information see the History page

 Age.

-A New Age practice.
-Supposedly a method used
+Age practice.
+Supposedly a method used by the Masters

-by the Masters of Wisdom to spread good vibes
+of Wisdom to spread good vibes through willing subjects.

 in the Glossary.

-Christian apologetics-oriented group in Wellington.
-They run a web
+apologetics-oriented group in Wellington.
+They ran a website which appears to have changed hands.

-While claiming to blend science (including evolution) with religion it
+claiming to blend science (including evolution) with religion it actually

-actually fails at being scientific, and in embracing pluralism
+fails at being scientific, and in embracing pluralism it

 PredominantlyBuddhist beliefs.
 The homepage